qqish/CH-HNN/README.md

 - **Tiny-ImageNet**

 Select datasets with the `--dataset` flag and learning scenarios (class-incremental or task-incremental) with the `--scenario` flag.
+> ⚠️ **Note:** The parameters in `manager.py` need to be adjusted according to the selected dataset and scenario.
+> For detailed configurations, please refer to **Note 7 in the Supplementary Information** of our paper.

 The `ANN_Prior` directory also contains ANN models trained on **ImageNet**.